 Let’s look at your overall profit/loss for the potential outcomes.

-So, regardless of whether Leeds win, lose or draw, you’ll make a minimum of £16.36 cash from your £20 free bet!
-Since your qualifying loss was no more than £0.26, you’ve made at least £16.10 profit from Coral’s welcome offer.
+So, regardless of whether Albania win, lose or draw, you’ll make a minimum of £7.60 cash from your first £10 free bet!
+Since your qualifying loss was £0.52, you’ve made at least £7.08 profit so far.

 Summary and next steps

-It might seem like a long process, but once you’re into the swing of things, you’ll be able to go from selecting your offer to placing your free bets in no time.
+It might seem like a long process, but once you’re into the swing of things, you can go from selecting your offer to placing your free bets in no time.

-If you need help with anything, hit me in the comments below, and I’ll get back to you as soon as I can (usually within 24 hours).
+If you need help with anything, please comment below, and I’ll respond as soon as I can (usually within 24 hours).

 When you’re ready, it’s time to bag more profits by completing welcome offers from other bookmakers.
 The process is the same, and I have a detailed walkthrough for each one.
 Check out my Matched Betting Academy to see which bookmaker you should tackle next.
 Follow it all the way, and you’ll have made around £600.
 You’ll also be able to make another £300-£500 monthly from recurring bookmaker offers.